Parallel-NetCDF/E3SM-IO/README.md

     variable `num_procs` in the decomposition NetCDF file.
 For example, in the case of file `866x72_16p.nc`, `num_procs` is 16, which is the number of MPI processes originally used to produce the decomposition dat files.
-When using less number of MPI processes to run this benchmark, the requests specified in the decomposition file will be divided approximately evenly among all the processes.
+When using less number of MPI processes to run this benchmark, the workload will be divided among all the processes.
 When using more number of processes, those processes with MPI ranks greater than or equal to 16 will have no data to write but simply participate the collective I/O subroutines.
   * Command-line options:
 ```
     Usage: e3sm_io [OPTION]...
 [FILE]...